Maarten14C/pollencount/README.md

 Within R, type the following commands:

-To install the /devtools/ R package (if you haven't already done so):
+To install the $devtools$ R package (if you haven't already done so):
 ```
 install.packages('devtools')
 ```